emberjs/rfcs/text/0567-use-and-resources.md

 Generators are a powerful syntax, but currently they do not have lexical binding built in (a la arrow functions).
 Passing the parent to the manager prevents having to add additional boilerplate for their usage.
-The default `Resource` implementation will not directly expose the parent, however.
+The default resource implementation will not directly expose the parent, however.

 Both `setupResource` and `updateResource` should return an object that has a